bkuhn/talks/LinuxTag-2011/compliance.markdown

      - &hellip; so we work hard to settle on that request &hellip;
      - &hellip; taking extra money &amp; injunctions only as a consolation prize.

-+ But why is full compliance so hard for these companies?

 # Linksys Redux

 + 2003-2004, everything they put out is VxWorks.